St. Ignatius NYC Logo

 Youth Group and Sunday School are currently suspended.
 Check back for more information.

-Sunday Christian Formation for Children: Oour Sunday School meets following the 9 A.M.
-Mass, getting started around 10:10 A.M..
-We offer childcare for children under seven years of age from 9 A.M. through coffee hour.
+We offer childcare for children under seven years of age from 10:00 A.M. through coffee hour.
 Older children are encouraged to attend mass and are welcome to serve as readers, ushers, and acolytes.

 The Leopards: Helping Parishioners Help Each Other

-Or perhaps you would like a St. Ignatius Leopard in your life.
-If you are homebound from illness, a bad back, or post-surgery and need a little help with shopping or cleaning, or need someone to accompany you to a doctor's appointment or to church, we have a group of parisioners eager to help out.
+Or perhaps you would like a Saint Ignatius Leopard in your life.
+If you are homebound from illness, a bad back, or post-surgery and need a little help with shopping or cleaning, or need someone to accompany you to a doctor‘s appointment or to church, we have a group of parishioners eager to help out.

 The Leopards, led by Deacon Kahn and Lucy Kuemmerle, are hard at work formulating ways to get people the material help they need, such as groceries and supplies, as well as maintaining connection.
 If you need help or want to volunteer to help, you can contact Deacon Kahn or Lucy Kummerle here.